-If you’re an eligible nonprofit organization or charity, were you aware that the Common Short Code Administration (CSCA) offers special discount pricing on leasing dedicated short codes?
-If your nonprofit or charity meets the requirements set out by the CTIA, your organization can receive a 60% discount on commercial short code pricing.
+If you’re an eligible nonprofit organization or charity, are you aware that the Common Short Code Administration (CSCA) Short Code Registry offers discounted pricing on leasing dedicated short codes?
+If your nonprofit or charity meets the requirements set forth by the CTIA, your organization can receive a 60% discount on commercial short code pricing.

-If your organization meets the CTIA requirements, you can lease a dedicated vanity short code at discounted rate of $400/month, or a non-vanity dedicated short code for only $200/month.
-That’s a savings of $600/month when leasing a vanity short code, and $300/month when leasing a non-vanity short code.
+If your organization meets the CTIA requirements, you can lease a dedicated vanity short code (a chosen number like 12345) at discounted rate of $400/month, or a non-vanity dedicated short code (a random number like 94601) for only $200/month.
+That’s a savings of $600/month and $300/month respectively, compared to regular commercial rates!

 “After the devastation of Hurricane Katrina to Haiti’s earthquake to Japan’s tsunami, Americans have generously sent millions of dollars in charitable donations via their wireless devices.
 The ‘Guidelines’ will help provide consumers with peace-of-mind when sending a text donation while ensuring their accredited charities are in accordance to their donors’ intent.”

-Steve Largent, President and CEO of CTIA-The Wireless Association.
+Steve Largent, President and CEO of the CTIA

 Nonprofit & Charity Short Code Discount Eligibility Requirements

 Given the increased interest from nonprofits and charities in using short codes starting after the Haiti Earthquake, the CTIA collaborated with major wireless carriers, mobile giving service providers, nonprofits, charities and accreditation groups, to not only reduce the cost of leasing a short code for a nonprofit or charity, but also to develop a set of best practices.